 Pins from all these sites will be attributed to your account and also you will get analytics for all pins saved from your claimed accounts.

 Another exciting feature here is that you can install your Pinterest app in your Shopify account to add your name and profile picture to Pins from your Shopify store.

 How to use Pinterest for Business with SocialPilot?

 But why use SocialPilot?

-Because SocialPilot’s Pinterest scheduling features give you a better grip at managing your Pinterest marketing.
-Its intuitive UI and great features give you an effortless experience of managing multiple Pinterest accounts and their analytics under one dashboard.
+Because SocialPilot’s Pinterest scheduling features give you a better grip on managing Pinterest marketing for all your clients.
+Its intuitive UI and great features give you an effortless experience scheduling pin for multiple Pinterest account under one dashboard.

 In addition to that, you can also manage multiple team members, clients, and other social media platforms from one central place.

 In a few easy steps, SocialPilot lets you connect the Pinterest boards of multiple accounts so you can create and schedule your pins way ahead of time.

 Here’s a step-by-step guide to connecting your Pinterest board with SocialPilot.